Bell UH-1N Twin Huey: Design

-The Bell UH-1N Twin Huey is a twin-engined medium-sized military helicopter primarily operated a utility transport.
+The Bell UH-1N Twin Huey is a twin-engined medium-sized military helicopter primarily operated as a utility transport.
 Power is provided by a PT6T-3/T400 Turbo Twin Pac, comprising a pair of Pratt & Whitney Canada PT6 turboshaft engines mounted side by side and driving a shared gearbox and single output shaft.
 These engines are capable of producing up to 1,342 kW (1,800 shp).
-In the event of a single power section failing, the remaining section can deliver 671 kW (900 shp) for up to 30 minutes or 571 kW (765 shp), enabling the UH-1N to maintain cruise performance at maximum weight.
+In the event of a single power section failing, the remaining section can deliver 671 kW (900 shp) for up to 30 minutes or 571 kW (765 shp) continuously, enabling the UH-1N to maintain cruise performance at maximum weight.
 It is capable of flight under instrument flight rules and in nighttime conditions.

 The UH-1N is often flown with a four-person crew, comprising two pilots and two crew chiefs; while in the air, these crew chiefs man the weapons, while one pilot functions as a navigator and the other actively flies.
 The interior is normally outfitted with a 15-seat configuration, in which it can be flown by a single pilot and carry up to 14 passengers; in practice, rarely could the UH-1N actually carry this many unless also carrying limited fuel and equipment due to weight limitations and weather conditions.
 When configured to carry cargo, the cabin has an internal capacity of 220 ft³ (6.23 m³).
 Up to six litters can be carried in a medical evacuation arrangement.
 An external load of up to 5,000 lb (2,268 kg) can also be carried.
 In United States Marine Corps (USMC) service, up to three radios would be installed in the cabin so that commanders could remain airborne while coordinating ground troops.
 The UH-1N was normally armed with a single .50 caliber machine gun on the helicopter's left side, while a 7.62 millimeter machine gun is mounted on the right side.

 To improve safety, a high level of redundancy is present across the UH-1N's key systems; these include duplicate hydraulic, electrical, and fuel systems.
 Fire suppression systems were also installed.
 The USMC opted to modify a large number of their UH-1Ns with a stability control augmentation system, which provides servo inputs to the rotor head to help stabilize the aircraft during flight.
 This modification removed the gyroscopic "stabilization bar" on top of the main rotor head, instead relying on the computer system for stability.